 I joined the faculty of Dartmouth in 1994.
-My early scholarly work has covered a range of topics, including pensions, saving, taxation, portfolio choice, and executive compensation.
-My teaching, and some of my more recent scholarship, focuses on finance, public policy, and social entrepreneurship.
+My early scholarly work covered a range of topics, including pensions, saving, taxation, portfolio choice, and executive compensation.
+My teaching, and some of my more recent scholarship, has expanded to include other topics in finance, public policy, and social entrepreneurship.

 In November 2009, I was selected as the New Hampshire Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for the Advancement and Support of Education.

-“Donating the Voucher: An Alternative Tax Treatment of Private School Enrollment,” Forthcoming in Jeffrey Brown (ed.)
-Tax Policy and the Economy 27.
-Chicago: University of Chicago Press, 2012.
+“Donating the Voucher: An Alternative Tax Treatment of Private School Enrollment,” in Jeffrey Brown (ed.)
+Tax Policy and the Economy 27 (2013).
+Chicago: University of Chicago Press, 125-160.

 “The Design of Retirement Saving Programs in the Presence of Competing Consumption Needs,” National Tax Association Proceedings – 2010, 71 – 80.